FinTecSystems/xs2a-react-native/README.md

     // Detailed error descriptions can be found here: https://github.com/FinTecSystems/xs2a-ios#configure-and-present-the-view console.log(errorCode, recoverable);
   }}
-  // All styles are optional
+  // All styles are optional.
+For all available properties, refer to Xs2aReactNativeStyleProvider. styleProvider={{
-  styleProvider={{
     tintColor: '#ff0000',
     logoVariation: 'STANDARD',